Random Scaling of Emergent Capabilities

-\textbf{Task}: We test LMs on MMLU \cite{hendrycks2021measuring}, a multiple-choice question-answering benchmark.
-Strong performance on MMLU requires two key abilities: (1) natural language reasoning with domain-specific knowledge and (2) producing correct answers in the required format.
-It is this latter ability which leads to emergent trends \citep{srivastava2023beyond,hu2024auxiliary}.
+\textbf{Task}: We test LMs on MMLU \citep{hendrycks2021measuring}, a multiple-choice question-answering benchmark.
+Strong MMLU performance requires (1) natural language reasoning with domain knowledge and (2) producing answers in the required format.
+The latter drives emergent trends \citep{srivastava2023beyond,hu2024auxiliary}.

-\textbf{Model}: We use the Qwen2.5 family of base models \cite{qwen2.5}.
-To introduce randomness during continued pretraining, we reinitialize the final attention layer and the subsequent LM head.
-We perform full-parameter continued pretraining on these reinitialized models.
+\textbf{Model}: We use the Qwen2.5 family of base models \citep{qwen2.5}.
+To introduce randomness, we reinitialize the final attention layer and LM head, then perform full-parameter continued pretraining.

-\textbf{Data}: To ensure that the multiple choice formatting circuits compete with other tasks during continued pretraining, we create a diverse dataset by mixing the English news subset of C4 \cite{raffel2023exploring} with the official MMLU auxiliary training data.
-The C4 news data reinforces general language modeling ability, while the MMLU data focuses on multiple-choice question answering.
-We vary the proportion of MMLU in this mixture to control the target task's data size in addition to model size, as both are common control variables in the scaling laws literature.
+\textbf{Data}: We mix the C4 news subset \citep{raffel2023exploring} with MMLU training data to ensure the multiple choice formatting circuits compete with general language modeling.
+We vary the MMLU proportion to control task-specific data size.\looseness=-1

-\textbf{Training}: We continue pretraining the Qwen2.5-0.5B and Qwen2.5-1.5B models on our C4-MMLU mixes, training 80 reinitializations on each data mixture ratio.
-We train Qwen2.5-0.5B models for 2 epochs and Qwen2.5-1.5B models for 5 epochs to ensure convergence on the MMLU validation set.
-We use a learning rate of 1e-5 with linear decay scheduler.
+\textbf{Training}: We continue pretraining Qwen2.5-0.5B and Qwen2.5-1.5B on C4-MMLU mixes, training 80 reinitializations per data mixture ratio.
+We train for 2 epochs (0.5B) and 5 epochs (1.5B) with learning rate 1e-5 and linear decay.